anderspippi/smelly/docs/overview.rst

 Design philosophy
 -------------------

-|kitty| is designed for power keyboard users.
+|smelly| is designed for power keyboard users.
 To that end all its controls work
 with the keyboard (although it fully supports mouse interactions as well).
 Its configuration is a simple, human editable, single file for easy reproducibility (I like to store configuration in source control).

-The code in |kitty| is designed to be simple, modular and hackable.
-It is written in a mix of C (for performance sensitive parts), Python (for easy extensibility and flexibility of the UI) and Go (for the command line :term:`kittens`).
+The code in |smelly| is designed to be simple, modular and hackable.
+It is written in a mix of C (for performance sensitive parts), Python (for easy extensibility and flexibility of the UI) and Go (for the command line :term:`wellies`).
 It does not depend on any large and complex UI toolkit, using only OpenGL for rendering everything.

-Finally, |kitty| is designed from the ground up to support all modern terminal features, such as Unicode, true color, bold/italic fonts, text formatting, etc.
+Finally, |smelly| is designed from the ground up to support all modern terminal features, such as Unicode, true color, bold/italic fonts, text formatting, etc.
 It even extends existing text formatting escape codes, to add support for features not available elsewhere, such as colored and styled (curly) underlines.
-One of the design goals of |kitty| is to be easily extensible so that new features can be added in the future with relatively little effort.
+One of the design goals of |smelly| is to be easily extensible so that new features can be added in the future with relatively little effort.

 .. include:: basic.rst

-Configuring kitty
+Configuring smelly
 -------------------

-|kitty| is highly configurable, everything from keyboard shortcuts to painting
+|smelly| is highly configurable, everything from keyboard shortcuts to painting
 frames-per-second.
-Press :sc:`edit_config_file` in kitty to open its fully commented sample config file in your text editor.
+Press :sc:`edit_config_file` in smelly to open its fully commented sample config file in your text editor.
 For details see the :doc:`configuration docs <conf>`.